-In her recipe, she had used buttermilk to make the biscuits.
+In her biscuits recipe, she had used buttermilk to make them nice and soft.
 They turned out so fluffy and delicious that I asked her to make some biscuits just for me to take home.
 In my recipe, I ended up using heavy cream in place of the buttermilk.

-I think this recipe turned out great, but, I can still taste Mamma’s biscuits.
+I think this easy cobbler recipe turned out great, but, I can still taste Mamma’s biscuits.
 Maybe someday I will get her recipe just right!

 If you ask me, I think Mamma is probably cooking a huge meal in heaven right now and calling all the heavenly residents to come enjoy the feast!